leonlinsx/minimal-mistakes/_posts/2019-05-26-become-millionaire.md

 ---
-title:  "Critique of personal finance articles"
+title:  "Becoming a millionaire in 80 million ways"
 tags: [finance]
-published: false
+published: true
 ---

 *\*Disclaimer: The below is an opinion and for information purposes only.
 It is not intended to be investment advice.
 Seek a duly licensed professional for investment advice.\**